bk00119/BEKK/README.md

 - posts can be public or private based on setting

 ## Follow Feature
-- As a user, I want to follow other users to view and interact with their blogs
+- As a user, I want to follow other users to view and interact with followee's blogs.
 - As a user, I want to manage my followers to restrict who can view & interact w/ my blogs
 - As a user, I want to manage my followees to restrict whos blogs I want to view & interact
+- As a user, I want to cancel my follow request to prevent follow mistakes.
+- As a user, I want search for users by username to view and follow others.
+- As a user, I want to see a follow button upon search to easily follow other users.
+- As a user, I want a confirmation message upon follow/unfollow to know my request has went through.
+- As a user, I want my profile to be default set to private to avoid interactions with malicious parties.
 ## Group Feature
 - As a user, I want to form a group to view & edit blogs for a specific category
-- As a user, I want to add and remove group members to form the group
+- As a admin, I want to add and remove group members to form the group
+- As a user, I want to search for groups via group name to avoid burdening the user from adding large quantities of users.
+- As a admin, I want to approve/deny join requests to manage group membership
+- As a user, I want to post blogs into the group to have others hold me accountable/reward me for completing the task

 ## Profile Summary
 Detailed summary of profile and all things related to account